tfabris/CrowCam/README.md

 ####  Create API credentials file:
-Create an API credentials file named "api-creds" (no file extension), containing a single line of text: A username, a space, and then a password.
+Create an API credentials file named "api-creds" (no file extension), containing a single line of ASCII text: A username, a space, and then a password.
 These will be used for connecting to the API of your Synology NAS.
 Choose an account on the Synology NAS which has a level of access high enough to connect to the Synology API, and which has permission to turn the Synology Surveillance Station "Live Broadcast" feature on and off.
 The built-in account "admin" naturally has this level of access, but you may choose to create a different user for security reasons.
 Create the "api-creds" file and place it in the same directory as these scripts.

 ####  Get YouTube-dl:
 YouTube-dl is a third party program which downloads video streams and other